Learn how to bleed a radiator from a UK heating engineer.

 - Get your towel and hold it under and against the bleed nipple on the radiator.

 - Place the radiator bleed key on the bleed nipple and turn anti-clockwise until you here the air coming out.
-You will need to keep going until water starts coming out.
+You will need to keep bleeding until water starts coming out.

-When you bleed air out of a radiator on a pressurised heating system, it will lose pressure.
+When you bleed air out of a radiator, the heating system will lose pressure.

 The boiler will not fire up if there is not enough pressure in your heating system.

-The pressure should be at least 1 bar on the pressure gauge.
+The pressure should be at 1.5 bar on the pressure gauge.

-If it’s below 1 bar, top the pressure up by adding some water to your heating system via the filling loop.
+If the pressure is low, top it up by adding some water to your heating system via the filling loop.

 If it’s not a pressurised system, you won’t need to do anything as it should fill itself automatically from the header tank in the loft.